Guide to the Yale Young Global Scholars Program

 Final Thoughts

-The Yale Young Global Scholars program can be an excellent opportunity to deepen your academic interests and connect with other ambitious students from around the world.
+The Yale Young Global Scholars program can potentially be an opportunity to deepen your academic interests and connect with other ambitious students from around the world.

 Yes, the $6,500 program tuition fee is relatively high for a 2-week high school summer program.
 However, generous financial aid—potentially covering 100% of tuition costs—is available for both domestic and international students.